midas-network/covid19-scenario-modeling-hub/model-output/README.md

         - "Error" (red cross): the validation has failled and returned a message indicating the error(s).
 The error(s) should be fixed to have the PR accepted
-        - "Warning" (red !): the PR can be accepted.
-However, it is necessary for the submitting team to validate if the warning(s) is expected or not before merging the PR.
+        - "Warning" (red !): the PR will fail but it can be accepted.
+It is necessary for the submitting team to validate if the warning(s) is expected or not before merging the PR.
         - "Success" (green check): the validation did not found any issue and